deanlandolt/bytewise/README.md

 ## Future

 The ordering chosen for some of the types is somewhat arbitrary.
-It is intentionally structured to support the structural sorts defined by couchdb and indexeddb but there might be more logical placements, specifically for BUFFER, SET, and FUNCTION.
-For instance we may want to draw a distinction between collections that preserve order and those that don't.
-We may want another distinction on whether duplicate keys are allowed.
+It is intentionally structured to support those sorts defined by couchdb and indexeddb but there might be more logical placements, specifically for BUFFER, SET, and FUNCTION, which aren't defined in either.
+It may be beneficial to fully characterize the distinctions between collections that affect collation.

+One possible breakdown for collection types:

+* sorted set (order unimportant and thus sorted using standard collation)
+  * sorted multiset, duplicates allowed
+* ordered set (order-preserving with distinct values)
+  * ordered multiset, duplicates allowed (an array or tuple)
+* sorted map (keys as sorted set, objects are string-keyed maps)
+  * sorted multimap (keys as sorted multiset), duplicates allowed
+* ordered map (keys as ordered set)
+  * ordered multimap (keys as ordered multiset), duplicates allowed

+The primary distinction between collections are whether their items are unary (sets or arrays of elements) or binary (maps of keys and values).
+The secondary distinction is whether the collection preserves the order of its elements or not.
+For instance, arrays preserve the order of their elements while sets do not.
+Maps typically don't either, nor do javascript objects (even if they appear to at first).
+These are the two bits which characterize collection types that globally effect the sorting of the types.

+There is a third characterizing bit: whether or not duplicates are allowed.
+The effect this has on sort is very localized, only for breaking ties between two otherwise identical keys -- otherwise records are completely interwoven when sorted, regardless of whether duplicates are allowed or not.

+We may want unique symbols to signal these characterizing bits for serialization.

+We probably want hooks for custom revivers.

+Sparse arrays could be modeled with sorted maps of integer keys, but should we use a trailer to preserve this data?

+This is very close to a generalized total order for all possible data structure models.

 ## License